gregsadetsky/maple/README.md

 ## How much?

-- train tickets are ~~$150~~ $164 (it's going up!) round trip right now NYC ↔ Montreal!! **DON'T WAIT, BUY THEM EARLY!! (see below)**
+- train tickets are ~~$150~~ $157 (it's going up!) round trip right now NYC ↔ Montreal!! **DON'T WAIT, BUY THEM EARLY!! (see below)**
-- the sugar shack meal is very roughly about $60 USD, if that
+- the sugar shack meal is very roughly about $50 USD, if that
-- transportation to and from the sugar shack will cost... maybe $20 per person? this will be confirmed
+- transportation to and from the sugar shack will cost about $40 USD per person (this will be confirmed)
 - you'd be spending 3 nights in Montreal - I'll try to provide some good hotel/hostel options
+- total: train + sugar shack + transport + hotel = 400-500 USD, very approximately.

 ## Itinerary from New York City

 - Fri 3/21: New York → Montreal by train
 - Sat 3/22: Sugar shack day!
-- Sun 3/23: Montreal activities (art, food, shopping, leisure) - suggestions/a map will be provided!
+- Sun 3/23: Montreal activities (art, food, shopping, leisure)
 - Mon 3/24: Montreal → New York by train

 ## I want this! aka How To Book